continuedev/continue/docs/docs/customization.md

 - [TogetherLLM](#together) - Use any model from the [Together Models list](https://docs.together.ai/docs/models-inference) with your Together API key.
 - [ReplicateLLM](#replicate) - Use any open-source model from the [Replicate Streaming List](https://replicate.com/collections/streaming-language-models) with your Replicate API key.
+- [HuggingFaceInferenceAPI](#huggingface) - Use any open-source model from the [Hugging Face Inference API](https://huggingface.co/inference-api) with your Hugging Face token.

 ## Change the default LLM